 Difficulty: Moderate

-If you want to see the breathtaking beauty of Zion National Park’s Court of the Patriarchs, avoid fellow tourists at the traditional lookout point and take things off-the beaten path.
+If you want to see the beauty of Zion National Park’s Court of the Patriarchs, avoid the tourists at the traditional lookout point and take things more off-the-beaten path.
 I stumbled upon this stunning spot right off the Wrangler and Sand Bench Trails.

-Enjoy a breathtaking view of the Court of the Patriarchs that not many people know about!
-Surrounded by peace and tranquility, you can take your time to marvel at this natural beauty – it’s practically made for photography!
+You’ll get to enjoy a breathtaking view of the Court of the Patriarchs not many people know about!
+Surrounded by peace and quiet, take your time to appreciate this spot’s natural beauty.
+Before you leave, don’t forget to snap a few photos at this beautiful place!

 Across the road from the Court of Patriarchs shuttle stop on the Wrangler Trail

 Don’t forget to pack a lunch!
 I relaxed with a yummy turkey and cheese sandwich on top of a rocky outcrop next to the Upper Emerald Pool.
-Be sure to also show your skin some extra love and protection on these exposed trails.
-Lather on sunscreen and throw a hat and sun shirt into the mix for good measure – trust me, better safe than sorry!
+Be sure to also use sun protection on these exposed trails.
+I would recommend a hat and sun shirt in addition to sun screen!

 Trail: Emerald Pools Trail (includes the Emerald Pools, Kayenta, and Grotto Trail)